My Account

 Top Tip

-Contact lenses
+Contact lenses and dry eyes

 If you’re a contact lenses wearer, you may have noticed your eyes feeling irritated, dry or gritty if you’ve been wearing them for a while.
 That’s because, contact lenses reduce the flow of oxygen to the surface of the eye.
 45 Our glands which produce our lubricating tears need a steady supply of oxygen so that they can make healthy tears.
 Over time, this means your eyes get drier as you wear your contacts and that can cause the tell-tale signs of redness, feeling of heaviness, and itchiness.